Top 10 Natural food preservatives

 3. FREEZING

-When it comes to the natural preservation process, freezing and drying are the best options.
-For baked goods, just freeze them.
-It is the easiest way to keep food items fresh for days.
+When it comes to the natural preservation process, freezing is quite an efficient option.
+The easiest way to keep baked food items fresh for days is to freeze them.

-It is not healthy to freeze your vegetables for long because it might weaken all the nutritional value of those vegetables.
+However, it is not healthy to freeze your vegetables for long because it might affect the nutritional value of those vegetables.

 The most costly life-saving medicines are kept in cold chains to preserve them for a longer time.